 Who is Commonwealth Financial Systems?

 You may see CFSI listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 Commonwealth Financial Systems may appear on your credit report as any of the following entries: